-For students beginning their junior year, it is possible to complete the requirements for geochemistry, geophysics, and planetary science options within two years, but there are benefits from starting with the Ge 11 sequence in the sophomore year.
-Because Ge 120 may not be offered every year, students in the geology option may also need to take Ge 106 ab in their sophomore year in order to prepare for Ge 120 the following summer.
+For students beginning their junior year, it is possible to complete the requirements for all but the geobiology option within two years, but there are benefits from starting with Ge 11 abc in the sophomore year.

 Passing grades must be earned in a total of 486 units, including courses listed below.
 Any student whose grade-point average in science and mathematics courses is less than 1.9 at the end of an academic year may be refused permission to register in the geological and planetary science options.